 The SIP sets out the principles governing how decisions about investments must be made.
-It sets out the Trustee's policy on such things as choosing investments, risk and return and the extent, if at all, we take account of social, environmental or ethical considerations when taking investment decisions.
+It sets out the Trustee's policy on such things as choosing investments, risk and return and how we take account of Responsible Investment and Climate Change considerations when making investment decisions.

-The aims and objectives of the default investment arrangement are to deliver a return in excess of inflation, subject to an acceptable degree of risk, where the risk profile of the members is assumed to decrease as they approach retirement.
+The aims and objectives of the default investment arrangement are to deliver a return of inflation plus a margin (where applicable), subject to an acceptable degree of risk, where the risk profile of the members is assumed to decrease as they approach retirement.
 In particular:

 - Our aim is for each TDF to grow more in the earlier years and move towards a less risky asset allocation as the target retirement date (default or as selected by the member) approaches.
 Over the life of the TDF, the manager has the objective of out-performing inflation so that the investment grows in real terms. - The Trustee designs the strategy of each TDF so that it is suitable for a member's own target retirement date.
 The Trustee believes that it is in the best interests of members to provide a default strategy made up of funds which reflect the amount of time left before the member's target retirement date.
-The Trustee further considers that the default strategy should not require the member to make investment choices or switch funds as he or she approaches retirement.
+The Trustee further considers that the default strategy should not require the member to make investment choices or switch funds as he or she approaches retirement. - The investments held in the default investment arrangement change over the life of each TDF so that they meet the specific performance and risk objectives of the TDF.
+The funds have a range of underlying securities under a long-term insurance contract and include a balance of: - return-seeking investments including a range of equity and property funds; - balanced investments and diversifiers including commodities; and - cautious investments including cash, corporate bonds and UK government bonds.

-- The investments held in the default investment arrangement are varied over the life of each TDF so that they meet the specific performance and risk objectives of the TDF.
-The funds have a range of underlying securities under a long-term insurance contract and include a balance of: - o return-seeking investments including a range of equity and property funds; - o balanced investments and diversifiers including commodities; and - o cautious investments including cash, corporate bonds and UK government bonds. - The Trustee is committed to responsible investment, and believes that environmental, social and governance factors can impact financial performance.
-These are set out in TPT's Responsible Investment Framework. - The Trustee is a signatory to the Principles for Responsible Investment and the UK Stewardship Code.
+- The Trustee is committed to Responsible Investment, and believes that environmental, social and governance factors can impact financial performance.
+These are set out in TPT's Responsible Investment Framework which is available on the website. - The Trustee is a signatory to the Principles for Responsible Investment and the UK Stewardship Code, as well as the Paris Aligned Investment Initiative.
 It also supports other industry-wide initiatives to promote responsible investment, such as the Institutional Investors Group on Climate Change (IIGCC). - The Trustee's Climate Change Policy is a strategic part of its approach to being a responsible investor.
-The policy drives an understanding of exposure to climate change risks and opportunities at the portfolio level for DC investments, and it helps to ensure that new and existing investments are managed in a way that takes account of these risks. - We make ethical options (ETDFs) available in all of our DC arrangements.
-ETDFs invest in equity funds, which track the FTSE4Good and MSCI Socially Responsible Investment (SRI) Indices, and have an allocation to corporate bonds (which are ethically screened) and UK government bonds.
+The policy drives an understanding of exposure to climate change risks and opportunities at the portfolio level for DC investments, and it helps to ensure that new and existing investments are managed in a way that takes account of these risks.
+In 2021, the Trustee made a commitment to transition to net zero by 2050 or sooner. - The Trustee is a member of the Paris Aligned Asset Owners Group.
+Alongside other major global asset owners with collective assets totalling \$1.9tn, the Trustee has committed to achieving a net zero emission portfolio - helping to drive the transition to a low carbon economy - by 2050. - We make ethical options (ETDFs) available in all of our DC arrangements.
+ETDFs invest in equity funds which track the FTSE4Good and MSCI Socially Responsible Investment (SRI) Indices, and have an allocation to corporate bonds (which are ethically screened) and UK government bonds.
 The IC keeps the investment strategy of the ETDFs under regular review and seeks to provide further diversification within these funds as alternative strategies become available at appropriate costs.